-Sift the flour, sea salt, sugar and baking powder into a bowl and add the yeast mixture, stir until it becomes sticky dough.
+Sift the flour, sea salt, sugar, and baking powder into a bowl and add the yeast mixture, stir until it becomes a sticky dough.
 Separate dough into 6 balls and roll each out, one at a time, on a floured surface to about ¼” thickness.

-Heat a heavy skillet on high heat and fry each piece (1 at a time) in a little butter for 1 minute flip over, put a lid on the pan and cook for 30 seconds.
-Repeat with rest of the balls.
+Heat a heavy skillet on high heat and fry each piece (1 at a time) in a little butter for 1-minute flip over, put a lid on the pan and cook for 30 seconds.
+Repeat with the rest of the balls.
 Keep naans warm, wrapped in a tea towel until all are cooked.
-Serve immediately or warm later to serve with meal.
+Serve immediately or warm later to serve with the meal.